The character of arranged marriages is changing dramatically

 “When we both told our families everything became very complicated.
 Because he was ‘lower’ than me, my family were not accepting.

 “His family were not happy having a daughter-in-law who was of a different caste.
 Period.

 “It took us two years to convince both sides.
 Today, we feel they may still have minor jibes at but we are happy, which is what matters.”

 Religion and race also have a huge impact on love marriages.

-In some cases, one religion may be seen the leader in the relationship and one partner converts to adopt the lifestyle of the other partner.
+In some cases, one religion may be seen as the leader in the relationship and one partner converts to adopt the lifestyle of the other partner.

 The marrying of two cultures in this way usually means that one partner will adopt more or less of the other partner’s culture.

 This can happen vice-versa too, where many British white women are seen wearing traditional Desi clothes or religious attire thus, adopting the culture of the male partner.

-So does this mean that traditional arranged marriages are now losing their original status and are being diluted into pseudo-arranged marriages?
+So. does this mean that traditional arranged marriages are now losing their original status and are being diluted into pseudo-arranged marriages?

 Or is it that love marriages will eventually be the new way of uniting Desi people, who are harnessing more and more Western values whether they living in the West or East?